 Within an hour, you will start to see the leaves are turning the color of the water they were resting in.

 Look how cool the flowers look when you split you stem and make bicolor flowers.
 Super cool, right!
 If you look carefully the area between the yellow and the blue looks a little green.
-There is some color mixing taking place as well in this flower science project.
+There is some color mixing taking place as well in this dying flowers.

 Some of our flowers didn’t color exactly symmetrically, but then again, we probably didn’t cut the stem perfectly even either.
-I think they came out so cool!
+I think our coloring flowers came out so cool!
 Make sure you see all our Kindergarten Science Activities!

 More Amazing Science Projects for Kids